kyma-project/test-infra/cmd/image-builder/image-builder.md

 ### Parse-Tags-Only Mode

 You can use Image Builder to generate tags using pars-tags-only mode.
 To enable it, use the `--parse-tags-only` flag.
-It parses the tags provided in the `--tag` flag and in `config.yaml`.
+It parses the tags provided in the `--tag`, `--tag-base64` flags and in `config.yaml`.
 The generated tags are written as JSON to stdout.

+Flag `--tag-base64` is used to pass the base64-encoded, comma-separated list of tags.
+The flag value is decoded and parsed as a list of named tags.
+The separated tags are expected to follow the same format as the `--tag` flag values.
+The flag is used to pass the tag values to the `oci-image-builder` pipeline in the ADO backend.
+The flag value is base64-encoded to avoid issues with special characters in the tag values and do not need to escape them.

 ## Environment Variables File